Germany: Asylum-seeker who killed Kandel teen found dead in prison cell | DW | 10.10.2019

 An Afghan asylum-seeker who was convicted of murdering a 15-year-old German girl in 2017 has been found dead in his prison cell.
 The murder case sparked months of anti-immigrant rallies and counterprotests.

-Abdul D., an Afghan asylum-seeker convicted of stabbing his 15-year-old ex-girlfriend to death, was found dead at a juvenile prison, German police and prosecutors said on Thursday.
+Abdul D., an Afghan asylum-seeker convicted of stabbing his 15-year-old ex-girlfriend to death, was found dead at a juvenile prison in the western state of Rhineland-Palatinate, police and prosecutors said on Thursday.

 Authorities said in a statement that Abdul D.'s body was found in his cell and that he had died from an apparent hanging.
 They added that "there were no indications of foul play" but that prison officials hadn't seen any signs of "suicidal intent."